mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/TIM/TIM_PWMOutput_Init/readme.txt

 @par Example Description

-This example describes how to use a timer peripheral to generate a PWM output signal and update PWM duty cycle;
+Use of a timer peripheral to generate a
-Example using the STM32F0xx TIM LL API, peripheral initialization done using LL initialization function to demonstrate LL init usage.
+PWM output signal and update the PWM duty cycle.
+This example is based on the STM32F0xx TIM LL API.
+The peripheral initialization uses LL initialization function to demonstrate LL init.

 In this example TIM2 input clock TIM2CLK is set to APB1 clock (PCLK1),
 since APB1 pre-scaler is equal to 1.